Learn how to import your chart of accounts to QuickBooks Online from a spreadsheet.

 - Find your bank or credit card account.

-- For the Balance, enter the amount in the account as of the date you choose.
-If you need help, you can learn more about opening balances.
+- In the Account Balance field, enter the account balance for the date you selected.
+Learn more about opening balances.

 Next steps: Download your transactions to QuickBooks